At our house, we have a system for required chores and paid chores that has been working pretty well, and I’m ready to add to it.

-One ongoing issue that I run into with chores is that it’s so much faster and easier to do them myself!
+One ongoing issue that I run into with chores is that it’s so much faster and easier to do them myself.

-I struggle with this quite a bit.
-At the end of a hectic homeschool day, it’s so much easier to send them outside while I straighten up the house.
-However, training my kids to be skilled around the house is totally worth the time investment.
+Despite the effort, training my kids to be skilled around the house is totally worth the time investment.
 My kids are getting to the age where I am starting to see the fruits of my labors.
-Aidan (age 9 1/2) can clean bathrooms, wash dishes, load the dishwasher, take the trash can out to the street, vacuum, fold laundry, and put groceries away.
+Aidan (age 13) can clean bathrooms, wash dishes, load the dishwasher, take the trash can out to the street, vacuum, fold laundry, and put groceries away.
 And he can do all of this independently!
 We don’t ask him to do all of those things every week, but he is capable of completing any of those tasks when I need them done.

 I decided that it would be helpful to compile a master list of cleaning tasks by room and by age to help with me focus in on what skills I want to work on with each child, because in the “moment” of a busy day, it’s hard to come up with a plan!
 I have a friend who has a good system going with her four boys (ages 11, 9, 7, and 4) and I asked her what jobs her boys do.
 She was VERY helpful in contributing to this list!
 Her older two boys do their own laundry, and her third boy (age 7) does all of his own folding and putting away.
 When I talked to her on the phone, she had been sick in bed for a week, and the boys had all continued to do their chores and had kept the house clean – even the kitchen!